-What is An Air Tub?
+What is an Air Tub?

 A blower (motor for an air bathtub) works like a giant hair dryer.
 It warms the room temperature air by approximately 30° and blows it into the bathtub.
 Its kind of like when you were a kid and blew through a straw into your soda, producing lots of large and small bubbles.
 Air tubs differ from a whirlpool in that the

 As the water is taken from the bath it runs through an in-line heater, then once heated, back into the bath.
-This heater will keep the temperature of the water with in 1 to 2 degrees of what the bath water was poured at, for as long as the bath is on.
+This heater will keep the temperature of the water within 1 to 2 degrees of what the bath water was poured at, for as long as the bath is on.
 There are two suction covers - one to pull water out of the bath - the other to put the water back in.
 This system does take a separate GFCI electrical connection

-Choosing the Perfect Air Tub
+Features of the Perfect Air Tub

 Air Jet Placement

 Not all tub companies put there air jets in the same location.
 Some are perimeter systems (just above the tub floor, around the sides of the bathtub), some are across the bottom and some include jets on the back.
-Some offer a option of perimeter or bottom, some have all.
+Some offer an option of perimeter or bottom, some have all.
 With a perimeter system the air blows horizontally in to the bath.
 It pushes the water at the bather, the air not hitting the skin directly.
 When the system is on the bottom, air comes up directly under the bather, bubbles hitting the skin, giving a more vigorous massage.
-The technical sheet for the bathtub will give more information on air location.
+The technical sheet for the bath will give more information on air location.

 Perimeter Air Jets